 The PhD candidate reports annually, via an eletronic form that is accessible at Studentweb, to the doctoral committee on the progress of the PhD project.
 The main supervisor reports separately in a form which is to be sent to the PhD cooridnator.
-The report must be based on the approved work plan for the PhD programm, and will state any deviations from the plan, including changes in funding, coursework, publication plans, study abroad, possible delays and other factors that might affect the progress of the project in general.
+The report must be based on the approved work plan for the PhD programme, and will state any deviations from the plan, including changes in funding, coursework, publication plans, study abroad, possible delays and other factors that might affect the progress of the project.

-The PhD candidate and the supervisor report separately on electronic forms that can be found on Canvas.
-The faculty's PhD coordinator sends out a reminder and link well before the reporting deadline, and ensures that the PhD candidate and the supervisor's Head of Department receive a copy of the reports before they are presented and approved by the doctoral committee or followed up by the vice-dean for research.
+The PhD candidate and the supervisor normally report separately on electronic forms that can be found on Studentweb (check with your faculty).
+The faculty's PhD coordinator sends out a reminder and link well before the reporting deadline, and ensures that the Head of Department gets access to those reports indicating deviations before they are discussed in the doctoral committee or followed up by the vice-dean for research.

 The annual deadline for reporting is 31 January.
-The first report is to be submitted, at the earliest, three months after admission.
+The first report is to submitted and approved three months after admission.

 The committee will review the submitted reports and inquire about lacking or inadequate reports.
 In those cases where the progress is too slow in relation to the approved work plan, and this is not due to a legitimate leave of absence from the programme, the doctoral committee, in cooperation with the Head of Department, will seek to identify measures to improve progress.
 The PhD candidate, the Head of Department and/or supervisor will actively participate in this process.